OlivierSohn/hamazed/README.md

   - Animations require only a "start" state to be specified.
 - Number of elements
   - Morphings are always applied to a single element, and cannot create "new elements".
-  - Animations create multiple animated points, each of them can in turn "give birth" to other animated points, depending on interactions with the environment.
+  - Animations create multiple particles, each of them can in turn "give birth" to other particles, depending on interactions with the environment.
 - Current usage in Hamazed game:
   - Animations typically represent a physical phenomenon happening in the game (an explosion, a laser shot, a free fall, an object breaking apart).